Amy Dora Reynolds

-Amy Dora Reynolds (6 October 1860 – 11 June 1957), under the pen name of Mrs. Fred Reynolds, was a poet and author of crime and romance novels in the late 19th- and early 20th-century.
+Amy Dora Reynolds (born Amy Dora Percy Williams; 6 October 1860 – 11 June 1957), who wrote under the pen name of Mrs. Fred Reynolds, was a British poet and author of crime and romance novels.

 Biography

-Amy Dora Reynolds was born Amy Dora Percy Williams on 6 October 1860 at Florence Villa on Inner Park Road in Wandsworth, Surrey.
-Her father was the popular Victorian landscape artist Sidney Richard Percy, a member of the Williams family of painters.
+Reynolds was born on 6 October 1860, at Florence Villa on Inner Park Road, in Wandsworth.
+Her father was painter Sidney Richard Percy, who was a member of the Williams family of painters.
 Amy initially followed in her father's footsteps as an artist, and exhibited under her maiden name of Amy Dora Percy one painting at the Royal Academy and three with the Society of British Artists.
 Her brother Herbert Sidney Percy was an artist as well.

 Although she showed promise as an artist, she became a well-known writer instead of crime and romance novels under the pen name of Mrs. Fred Reynolds.
 Between 1889 and 1936 she published 41 books, including an Idyll of the Dawn (1898) and A Quaker Wooing (1905), both of which are autobiographical in part.